Enrollment + Student Success Student Code Of Conduct

 - To provide a fair and efficient process for enforcement of the Student Code of Conduct.

 Student Code of Conduct

 In accordance of the Affirmation of Values, the Student Code of Conduct is a statement of behavioral expectations that apply to all Emporia State University students.

 Student Code of Conduct Jurisdiction

-The Office of Student Affairs oversees enforcement of the Code and has jurisdiction over all alleged violations by any student or recognized student organization brought to its attention.
+The Office of Enrollment and Student Success oversees enforcement of the Code and has jurisdiction over all alleged violations by any student or recognized student organization brought to its attention.
 Jurisdiction extends to alleged misconduct:

 (1) which occurs on University premises;

 (2) which occurs away from University premises when students are on official University business; and/or

 (3) which adversely affects the University’s lawful educational mission.